Where feasible, departments using toxic chemicals should introduce less toxic substitutes.

 The Universal Waste Rule is designed to reduce regulatory management requirements.
 The University manages used batteries as universal waste.
 The Universal Waste Rule promotes pollution prevention and waste minimization by encouraging the recycling of used batteries instead of less desirable methods of disposal such as land filling or incineration.

 Chemtracker will allow laboratories to post unwanted unused inventories prior to disposal and possibly be redistributed.
-These chemicals will be materials in the original container with original labeling.
+These chemicals should be materials in the original container with original labeling.
 The container may have been opened or never opened, half full or more, and must be uncontaminated.
 Please check within your department for unwanted, uncontaminated chemical material for redistribution before ordering new chemicals.
+Contact RLS for more information at 8-1420.

 Fluorescent lamps illuminate countless classrooms, laboratories, and buildings on campus.
 HID lamps (mercury-vapor, metal-halide and high-pressure sodium) are used for streetlights, floodlights and shop lights.
 When broken, these lamps release mercury and other metals that damage the environment.